New data protection law and CCTV

 Yet it’s surprising how many firms fit CCTV equipment in Bristol and the surrounding area, unaware that they could be perilously close to breaking the law.

-Staying compliant with current legislation
+Staying compliant Under the current legislation

 The personal information covered by the word “data” in legislation is not just names and addresses, it’s images too – the sort of pictures and videos recorded by CCTV equipment every day.